Here we look at all the limited production run watches up to 1978 and these can be listed as follows:

 This watch was sold at Sothebys in July 2019, and is actually one of the best examples of this very rare dial I have seen – most are much more degraded than this.

-All the examples I have examined are in poor condition.
+In all the examples I have examined, the dials are in poor condition, especially the plots.

 Numbers known are so low that I cannot even guess accurately, and my wild guess is less than 10 seen.